Info

 What are the main differences between the offered GH200 models?

-• GH200: metal or silent or glass tower, air-cooled, without M.2 (0 of 2) and 2.5" (0 of 4) hard disks, 1x USB (mini USB hub included: 3x USB)
+• GH200: metal or glass tower, air-cooled, without M.2 (0 of 2) and 2.5" (0 of 2 or 4) hard disks, 1x USB (mini USB hub included: 3x USB)

-• GH200 Giga: metal or silent or glass tower, air-cooled, with one M.2 (1 of 2) and no 2.5" (0 of 4) hard disks, 2x USB
+• GH200 Giga: metal or glass tower, air-cooled, without M.2 (0 of 2) and no 2.5" (0 of 4) hard disks, 2x USB (mini USB hub included: 4x USB)

-• GH200 Dual: Two NVlinked superchips, metal tower, air-cooled, comes with 1 of 2 M.2 and 0 of 8 E1.S hard disks, 2x USB
+• GH200 Dual: Two NVlinked superchips, metal tower, air-cooled, comes with 1 of 2 M.2 and 0 of 8 E1.S hard disks, 2x USB (mini USB hub included: 4x USB)

 • Comparison chart: GH200 comparison chart.pdf